 Start with your hazard assessment and evacuation routes.
 Add meeting points and role assignments.
 Build out the supply inventory and document binder over the following weeks.
 Then drill it.
 Twice a year, minimum.

 The families I’ve seen recover best from wildfires, earthquakes, floods, and extended power outages all have one thing in common: they did this work before the event.
-Not because they were paranoid — because they understood that preparation is what turns a disaster into a disruption instead of a catastrophe.
+Not because they were paranoid — because they understood that preparation turns a disaster into a disruption instead of a catastrophe.

 Sources and Further Reading